nxsflow/vibe-coding/docs/app-design/architecture.md

     - Foundation for secure user authentication workflows
 - **Data API**: GraphQL API implemented with AWS AppSync, using the schema defined in `data/resource.ts`
 - **Database**: DynamoDB tables created based on the data models defined in the GraphQL schema
+- **Storage**: S3 bucket for file storage, configured in `storage/resource.ts`:
+  - Named 'NoteAppStorage' for easy identification
+  - Secure access permissions for authenticated users only
+  - Support for reading, writing, and deleting files
+  - Designed for storing note attachments like PDFs, images, and other resources

 The Amplify backend uses Infrastructure as Code principles, allowing for version control, reproducibility, and easier collaboration on backend changes.